France: Paris rules on drinking in public places

 The good news is this: if you are having a few peaceful drinks (and not an out-of-control party), most likely the police will just come by and ask you to put away the bottles.
 You’re unlikely to get dragged off to jail or fined without a warning.

-2. sacratomato_hr, on Flickr
+2. Jardin du Carrousel by sacratomato_hr, via Flickr

 3 – 5.
 Courtesy of Abby Gordon